micag2025/Supply_Chain_project/README.md

 * **Smart contract state management** – Enforces valid state transitions throughout the supply chain workflow.
 * **Ethereum Sepolia deployment** – Deploys and tests the application on the Ethereum Sepolia Testnet.

 ---

-## Key Highlights (EVENTUALLY TO BE EXCLUDED)

-* **Blockchain-based traceability** – Tracks product batches through an immutable blockchain record.
-* **Role-based access control** – Enforces permissions for Farmers, Distributors, and Retailers.
-* **MetaMask wallet integration** – Enables secure authentication and transaction signing.
-* **Event-driven user interface** – Smart contract events trigger frontend updates.
-* **Real-time batch visibility** – Users can immediately view blockchain state changes after transaction confirmation.
-* **State-managed workflow** – Enforces valid transitions from Created → Shipped → Delivered.
-* **Dual-layer validation** – Combines frontend checks with smart contract validation for improved reliability.
-* **Ethereum-based implementation** – Demonstrates decentralized supply chain tracking using Solidity, ethers.js, and the Sepolia Testnet.

----

 ## System Overview

-The system models a simplified (coffe) supply chain involving:
+The system models a simplified coffe supply chain involving:

 - **Farmers**  - Creates and originates batches
 - **Distributors** - Ships batches to retailers
 - **Retailers**  - Delivers batches to end customers

-Each participant performs role-specific actions that are permanently recorded on the (Ethereum) blockchain, (ensuring transparency and immutability.)
+Each participant performs role-specific actions that are permanently recorded on the (Ethereum) blockchain, ensuring transparency and immutability.

 ---